August 10, 2026 · Angel Roman

 Most restaurants stay on ezCater because they have no direct pipeline to replace the volume.
 Here is how to build one before you leave.

-A cold outreach message reached a four-shift manufacturing facility needing meals at 11:30 AM and 11:30 PM.
+A cold outreach message reached a four-shift plant needing meals at 11:30 AM and 11:30 PM.
 Most restaurants had already filtered themselves out.

 One corporate catering order does not behave like a sale.
 It behaves like the first turn of a flywheel.
 Here is how the four stages work.